 - Where applicable, has the infrastructure consulted and coordinated with other infrastructures to ensure that necessary e-infrastructure is available for its users?
-E.g. SNIC, Sunet, SND.
+E.g. NAISS, Sunet, SND.

 Prioritisation between functionalities/modules (text only)

-Suggest a prioritisation between different proposed activities/functionalities of the infrastructure, i.e. between modules, as well as within each module.
-Consider how each module contributes to the scientific goals and whether the budget for each module is reasonable and cost effective.
+Consider how each module contributes to the scientific goals and if the budget for each module is reasonable and cost effective.

-- Core - The module is a crucial component for the infrastructure to meet the needs identified in the call.
-Without this module, the proposed infrastructure cannot be established and/or operated.
+Central – The module is a crucial component for the infrastructure to meet the needs identified in the call.
+Without this module the proposed infrastructure cannot operate.

-- Highly Relevant - The module contributes significantly to meet the identified needs and is very important for the scientific impact of the proposed infrastructure.
-Although it is not crucial for establishing and/or operating the infrastructure, it is highly recommended to be financed.
+Highly relevant - The module contributes significantly to meet the identified needs and is very important for the scientific impact of the proposed infrastructure.

-- Relevant – The module is a relevant component that contributes to meet the needs within the research area.
-However, the module is not a prerequisite for the functioning and/or for the scientific impact of the infrastructure, and should be given lower priority compared to the Core and Highly Relevant modules.
+Relevant – The module is a relevant component that contributes to meet the needs within the research area but is not a prerequisite for the functioning or for the scientific impact of the infrastructure

-- Less relevant – The module does not bring significant benefits, is unlikely to be widely used, and/or there are other existing, more adequate and/or cost-efficient solutions.
+Less relevant – The module does not bring significant benefits, is unlikely to be widely used and/or there are other existing, more adequate and/or cost effective solutions.

 Overall grade and final comment* (1-7)

 Make a non-numerical compilation of the criteria above, resulting in a final grade (1-7), and give a summary statement of the application, which acknowledges the most important aspects.
 Please also comment on any significant benefits, obstacles or risks with the infrastructure, not already listed above, which need to be addressed.